Introduction of carpentry tools

 1.Flat plane

-Plane to cut surfaces such as boards and square timber smoothly.
-There are one blade and two blades.
-The plane was originally a single blade, but in the latter half of the Meiji era, two planes (combination plane) with a hold blade to prevent reverse eyes were devised and became common.
-At present, a single plane is used for high-quality finishes that make shaving.
+Planes for smoothing surfaces such as boards and square materials.
+There is one blade and two blades.
+The plane was originally a single blade, but in the latter half of the Meiji era, a two-plane (combined plane) with a holding blade to prevent the reverse side was devised and became common.
+At present, single planes are used for high-end finishes that make the luster.

-A flat plane can be used for rough drawing planes for rough cutting materials, a medium-sized planes for smooth surfaces, and a finishing planes for final finishing (upper planes).
-In order to make a rough plane, the number of plane blades is slightly larger, and the blade opening is wider so that thick scraps can be produced.
-In the order of the middle work plane and the finishing plane, the blade tip is reduced and the blade opening is narrowed.
-The lower end of the table is also adjusted according to each.
+Flat planes can be used for rough work planes for rough cutting materials, medium work planes for smooth surfaces, and finishing planes for finishing the last finish.
+In order to make a rough plane, the number of plane blades is slightly larger, and the blade mouth is wider so that thick scraps are produced.
+In the order of medium-sized construction planes and finishing planes, the cutting edges are reduced and the blade edge is narrowed.
+The lower end of the table is also adjusted according to each other.

-Of the flat planes, those with a blade width of 3 inches or more are called large planes, those with a short base of 1 inch and 8 minutes or less are called small planes, and those with a very small base are called bean planes (other than flat planes) In each type, small ones are called small planes, and extremely small ones are called bean planes).
-In addition, with a normal blade width, those with a base of about 40 cm are called long planes, and those with a base planes of about 35 cm are called medium planes.
+Of the flat planes, those with a blade width of 3 inches or more are called large planes, those with a short stand of 1 inch and 8 minutes or less are called small planes, and those with a very small stand are called bean planes (planes other than flat planes) In each type, small ones are called small planes and extremely small ones are called bean planes).
+In addition, with the normal blade width, those with a stand of about 40 cm are called long stand planes, and those around 35 cm are called Nakadai planes.

 Large plane, long plane, middle plane from left

-A plane with a plane blade at almost right angle (90 degrees) on a table.
-It is a single blade, and the table is shorter than an ordinary flat plane.
-A plane is an inevitable tool that requires accurate adjustment of the lower end of the table.
-The fixing plane is used when sharpening the lower end of the plane.
-Also, hardwood such as sandalwood and ebony is used in Shaving.
+A plane with a plane blade installed at almost right angle (90 degrees) on a table.
+With a single blade, the table is shorter than a normal flat plane.
+A plane is an unavoidable tool that needs to accurately adjust the lower end of the table.
+The table fixing plane is used when cutting and modifying the lower end of the plane stand.
+Also, hard trees such as ebony and ebony are used in Shaving.

 3.Plane plane

 A plane for cutting several Kumikos such as shoji door at the same time.
-There is a Ruler that can be removed on both sides of the lower end of the flat plane, and several Kumiko can be cut to the thickness of this Ruler.
-By replacing Ruler, various dimensions can be cut.
-In order to prevent the Kumiko from rising during work, a spring-gimmick holding tree is attached near the blade mouth and the material surface is pressed downward.
+There is a Ruler that can be removed on both sides of the lower end of the plane, and several Kumikos can be cut according to the thickness of the Ruler.
+By replacing the Ruler, various dimensions can be cut.
+In order to prevent the kumiko from floating up during work, a spring-gigged pressed tree is installed near the blade edge, and the material surface is pressed downward.

-From the left, a flat plane, a bean plane, a small plane, a fixing plane, an airplane plane (back)
+From the left, flat plane, bean plane, small plane, plane plane plane (back)

-• *The contents of this page are excerpts from the explanation of "Takenaka Carpentry Tools Museum Collection Item No. 4-Plane Hen".
+• *The contents of this page are excerpts from the commentary of "Takenaka Carpentry Tools Museum Collection Item Record No. 4-Plane Hen-".